oyezaifi/chatApp/README.md

 ---

-Made with ❤️ using React, Supabase, and Tailwind CSS
+Made by Huzaifa using React, Supabase, and Tailwind CSS